Seattle Times Building: Additions and renovations

-Demolition and redevelopment
+Planned redevelopment

 On March 11, 1996, the Seattle City Council designated the exterior and roof of the original 1931 building as a Seattle city landmark, having approved a recommendation from the Landmarks Preservation Board.
 The move was prompted by a long-term proposal from The Seattle Times Company to redevelop their land in South Lake Union, at a cost of $150 million while preserving the historic character of the two buildings.
 The plans included two 10-story office buildings, a larger printing plant, and a multilevel parking garage.

 The Seattle Times Company began selling parcels of its land in South Lake Union to real estate developers in 2004 to avoid layoffs and to pay for legal fees during a court battle against the Seattle Post-Intelligencer.
 In January 2011, The Times Company announced their plans to move out of the Seattle Times Building and into the 1000 Denny Building a block away, with the former building readied for redevelopment.
 The following year, the company began marketing the two remaining blocks they owned, including the Times Building and a parking lot to the south, asking for $80 million total.
 A rezone of South Lake Union was approved by the city council in May 2013, allowing for buildings as tall as 240 ft on the properties.

 On July 31, 2013, The Times Company announced that the two blocks would be sold to Vancouver-based developer Onni Group for $62.5 million, with $29 million paid for the Times Building in November.
 In November, the group unveiled their proposal to build four high-rise residential towers on the two blocks, including two 240 ft towers over the Seattle Times Building.
 The building's landmarked facades are planned to be preserved and restored, and used as a retail podium with a rooftop plaza.
 In 2018, the company submitted new plans for the block that would include two office towers of 16 and 17 stories.